agentrickard/domain/README.txt

 After you create a record, you may edit or delete it as you see fit.

 ----
-4.4 Node settings
+4.4 Node Settings

 The Node settings page is divided into two parts, each with a different purpose.

 ----
-4.4.1 Domain node editing
+4.4.1 Domain Node Editing

 The top section 'Domain node editing' is required for those sites that use the advanced editing techniques outlined in section 3.